 The 1inch Aggregation Protocol is the most important part of the 1inch Network.
 This protocol is the part that facilitates cheap and secure token swaps by sifting your trade across the entire DeFi ecosystem.

-Decentralized exchanges, also known as automatic market makers, roughly work like this: People with money to spare lock up pairs of tokens, like ETH and AAVE, in liquidity pools—big pots of money that only decentralized exchanges can access.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Decentralized exchanges, also known as automatic market makers, roughly work like this: People with money to spare lock up pairs of tokens, like ETH and AAVE, in liquidity pools—big pots of money that only decentralized exchanges can access.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Whenever someone wants to swap a token, the decentralized exchange takes money out of these liquidity pools, and prices the trade according to the supply of tokens in the pool.
 So, if there’s not a lot of ETH in a pool on one decentralized exchange, the cost of ETH will increase.

 What’s more, decentralized exchanges, or DEXes, will often reroute your trade several times before you arrive at your final trade.
 If you want to trade ETH for AAVE, the DEX might trade your ETH for COMP, then trade that COMP for AAVE.

 On the one hand, this is efficient as it allows you to dip in and out of different pools to trade AAVE at any moment.
 On the other hand, if these trades take place on the Ethereum blockchain, this is very expensive—each trade costs about $10 in gas fees, and the average cost of trading a single token on Uniswap at the time of writing is $53.
 Note that this $53 fee applies to all trades, making small and medium-sized trades prohibitively expensive.